planety/prologue/docs/deployment.md

         "port": 8080,
         "debug": false,
         "reusePort": true,
-        "appName": "",
+        "appName": "<YOUR APP NAME>",
         "secretKey": "<YOUR SECRET KEY>",
         "bufSize": 409600
     },
     "name": "production",
 ```

-Note that the port you specify here must be the same port used in the `proxy_pass` directive of `nginx.conf`.
+Note that the port you specify here must be the same port used in the `proxy_pass` directive of `./buildFiles/nginx.conf`.
 Store your settings file locally in `./buildFiles/settings.json`.

 ## Write your dockerfile